University of Edinburgh

 There are no American representatives on site.
 Students work with university personnel at the International Office.

 The full course load for one year’s work is three full courses or an equivalent combination of full- and half-courses.
 A full load is 120 credits for the year and 60 credits for one semester.
-English Honors, Psychology, and some other departments offer shorter specialist options open to well-quali]ied majors.
-Science courses follow a different pattern.
-To receive major credit at Haverford, students must take 3rd year level courses.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The lectures provide the foundations on which the student must build.
 Lectures are complimented by tutorials and seminars.
 The tutorial provides the opportunity to develop themes, discuss and explore problems usually on the basis of written work.
-Students are given an Overseas Student Adviser to help them choose courses.
+Students are given an advisor to help them choose courses.

 Accounting, African Studies, Archeology, Architecture, Art History, Biology, Business, Canadian Studies, Celtic Studies, Chemistry, Cities, Classics, Chinese Studies, Computer Science, Divinity, Economics, Education, Engineering, English Literature, French Studies, Geological Sciences, German Studies, Health Sciences, Health Studies, Hispanic Studies, History, Islamic and Middle Eastern Studies, Italian Studies, Japanese Studies, Management, Mathematics, Music, Law, Linguistics, Philosophy, Physics and Astronomy, Politics, Psychology, Public Health, Religious Studies, Russian Studies, Sanskrit, Scandinavian Studies, Scottish History, Social Anthropology, Social Policy, Social Work, Sociology, South Asian Studies, Urban Studies